datagrok-ai/public/help/domains/chem/substructure-search.md

 ### Public databases

   We support substructure search for 3 public databases: PubChem, Drugbank, and ChEMBL.
 You can access ChEMBL by either API or our internal backup.

-  To run substructure search in public databases:
+To run substructure search in public databases, go to **Databases** > **PubChem/Drugbank/ChEMBL** tab > **Substructure search** tab.

-  1. In info panels, go to **Databases**.
-  2. Open the **PubChem/Drugbank/ChEMBL** tab.
-  3. Open the **Substructure search** tab.

 <!-- GIF, but not all the public DBs work -->